 Fiji relies heavily on the tourism industry.
 While the country also earns money from exports such as sugar, clothing, and Fiji Water, it is the tourist dollar that really helps to keep the country afloat.

-Over the years, the number of tourists visiting Fiji has shown a steady increase, with figures for 2010 up by 15% on the previous year.
+Over the years, the number of tourists visiting Fiji has shown a steady increase.
 If you look at the official stats, you will see that numbers dipped each time there was a coup (now that's a surprise), but overall, the trend has been upwards, and all indications are for this trend to continue.
-The numbers for the first six months of 2011 are up by around 10% on the first 6 months of 2010 (302,000 compared to 277,000).

-I don't have any offically released stats for this, but common sense would indicate that the bulk of the tourists frequent one of three areas.
+I don't have any officially released stats for this, but common sense would indicate that the bulk of the tourists frequent one of three areas.

 1. Some of the best beaches in Fiji can be found in the Yasawas (although not necessarily the best beaches...for those you might visit the more remote areas such as Kadavu, which is also famous for it's proximity to the astrolabe reef).